WDEV: History

 WDEV first signed on the air on July 16, 1931.
-It is one of Vermont's earliest stations, going on the air after WVMT Burlington and WSYB Rutland.
+It is one of Vermont's earliest stations, going on the air after WCAX (now WVMT) in Burlington and WSYB in Rutland.
 WDEV had been owned by the Squier family and their company, Radio Vermont Group, since 1935.
 Lloyd Squier owned the station from 1935 until his death in 1979, and passed it to his son, NASCAR broadcaster Ken Squier.

 In 1966, one year after The Sound of Music was released, the von Trapp family broadcast a public concert on WDEV from the family's lodge in Stowe, Vermont.

-In 1991, Squier bought WDOT in Warren and changed its call sign to WDEV-FM.
-The FM station serves mainly to improve WDEV's coverage, particularly at night when the AM side must power down to 1,000 watts in order to protect other regional stations on the frequency such as WGR in Buffalo, New York, which likewise flips to a directional pattern to protect WDEV.
+In 1991, Squier bought WDOT-FM in Warren and changed its call sign to WDEV-FM.
+The FM station serves mainly to improve WDEV's coverage, particularly at night when the AM side must reduce power to 1,000 watts in order to protect other regional stations on the frequency such as WGR in Buffalo, New York, which likewise flips to a directional pattern to protect WDEV.

 A 2003 article, in Harper's magazine, cited WDEV as one of the best examples of independent radio broadcasting in the United States.

 In April 2017, Squier announced he had put the Radio Vermont stations up for sale, citing his age.
 On October 1, 2017, Squier turned the station over to Steve Cormier, who served as Radio Vermont's sales manager.
-The terms of the sale allow Squier to continue to have any role at the station he pleases.
-In October 2020, WDEV began soliciting donations from listeners.
+The terms of the sale allowed Squier to continue to have any role at the station he pleased.
+Cormier was ultimately unable to secure the funding needed to buy the station but remained on the station staff; Squier was still listed as the owner of Radio Vermont when he died on November 15, 2023.

+Two months after Squier's death, in January 2024, his estate—led by his daughter Ashley Squier-Crouch, who did not seek to retain the station and was working with her father to find owners before his death—sold the station to a partnership headed by Mark Myers Mermel and Scott Milne, two businessmen notable for their involvement in the Vermont Republican Party, and Carolin McLain; the sale ends the Squier family's 88-year run as owners of the station.
+Mermel displaced Cormier as WDEV's manager in March 2024, forcing Cormier and a total of 7 other unnamed WDEV staffers out of their jobs; at the time, the sale to Mermel, McLain and Milne was being held up due to a flaw in the succession process that led to the wrong trustee, Glen Wright, inheriting the station and could not take place until Squier-Crouch was the controlling trustee, a process that was ongoing at the time.
+The sale was filed with the FCC in November.